 Is Your First Grader Struggling with Reading?

-“Your child is reading below grade level.”
+Have you been told that your child is reading below grade level?

-You just found out that your first grader is struggling with reading.
+Your first grader is struggling with reading.
 How can this be?
 The school journey has just begun.
 Then the line after that goes something like this, “Your child needs to read more.”
 One reason that your first grader may be struggling is that they haven’t been provided the skills needed to read words, much less work on comprehension.